 Tax professionals are well-versed in identifying the specific R&D activities that qualify for the tax credit and can see to it that the contract terms align with the requirements for claiming the credit.
 Additionally, they can help navigate the complex rules regarding the capitalization and amortization of Section 174 costs.

-How To Set Up or Use Existing Project Accounting
+Set Up or Use Existing Project Accounting

 While it’s not a requirement for the R&D Tax Credit, government contractors are uniquely positioned to capture the necessary project accounting details due to their often-required detailed time tracking system.
 That said, businesses with clear and comprehensive documentation for all R&D activities are seen as favorable in establishing the nexus between qualifying research activities and qualifying research expenditures.

-Along with implementing a robust time tracking system that provides a comprehensive record of the time and resources allocated to qualifying R&D activities, government contractors should also set up efficient tracking mechanisms and task names to better capture contemporaneous data for R&D credit calculation and 174 calculations.
+Along with implementing a robust time tracking system that provides a comprehensive record of the time and resources allocated to qualifying R&D activities, government contractors should also set up efficient tracking mechanisms and task names to better capture contemporaneous data for R&D credit calculation and Section 174 calculations.
 With these setups in place, government contractors can also reduce the need for frequent interruptions or additional reporting from the development team, allowing them to focus on their core responsibilities and maximizing the capture of R&D activities.

 Your Guide Forward

 The R&D Tax Credit can provide significant tax savings for government contractors engaged in R&D activities.
 However, navigating the complexities of federal and state tax laws can be complex.
-Additionally, a quantitative and qualitative aspect is necessary to ensure that the activities rise to the threshold of the four-part test, and this requires the knowledge and expertise of a multidisciplinary team of CPAs, lawyers, and engineering/development teams to navigate successfully.
+Additionally, a quantitative and qualitative aspect is necessary to ensure that the activities rise to the threshold of the four-part test, and this requires the knowledge and expertise of a multidisciplinary team of CPAs, lawyers and engineering/development teams to navigate successfully.

 Cherry Bekaert’s Tax Credit & Incentives Advisory team not only has significant experience in R&D credits and Section 174 analysis but also in working within the government contracting industry.
 If you have any questions or concerns, our consultants are available to discuss your unique situation.